progress4apple/progress.rocks/_posts/2019-05-26-progress-made-it-to-the-app-store.md

 Today Progress for Apple Reminders made it to the Apple App Store!
 It's now available for an affordable, one time purchase of $2.99.

 I'd like to step back for a moment and thank all of you which made this release possible: Thank you, for all your feedback.
 Thank you, for all your ideas.
-Without your thoughts this wouldn't have been possible at all.
+Without these insights this wouldn't have been possible at all.

-Especially, I'd like to thank all of you which gave the Beta version a test ride and provided feedback.
-I prepared a little gift for those: You'll receive a promo code to download Progress for free.
+Special thanks to all of you which gave the Beta version a test ride and took the time to share their thoughts.
+As a little gift you'll receive a promo code to download Progress for free.
 Even more, it allows you to download any future updates for free too.
 Simply put: You'll be able to use Progress without paying a dime - forever!

 Thanks again, I really enjoy having you on this journey.
 Marco